mojiastonybrook/SuperFGDTrackML/README.md

 ## How to install the trajectory fitter on a nnhome cluster

 The code was developed using Python 3.10.4 and PyTorch 1.11.0.
-Set up the python environment by conda.
+Set up the python environment by anaconda.

-To install conda, please check for more information.
+To install anaconda, please check [Linux installer](https://www.anaconda.com/docs/getting-started/anaconda/install/linux-install#terminal) for more information.

 With conda, install Python 3.10.4 by:
 - ```